liangk7/CarND-Term1-Project5/writeup.md

 * labels to identify object shapes
 * boxes appended to original image

+The `find_cars` utilizes the box parameters determined in the previous section, to make a classification prediction on the HOG features of the boxed pixels in the provided image.
+It is evident that overlapping boxes allow us to clearly pinpoint likely car objects, but too much of an overlap may also result in more false positives.
+Thus, I resorted to an overlap of `0` in the `y` direction, so error propagations would be limited to the `x` direction and also be less likely to develop with overlaps of bigger boxes.

 ![alt text][image12]

+The `add_heat` function takes each of the boxes (classified as *cars* by the `find_cars` function) and appends them to a blank image space to depict the likelihood of cars (in the form of heat intensity).

 ![alt text][image13]

+To reduce the number false positives, the `apply_threshold` function reducts the intensity of classified cars.
+This effectively eliminates misclassified objects.

 ![alt text][image14]

+After removing false positives, the use of the `labels` function (part of the `scipy` library) allows us to isolate the object boxes to redraw onto the raw image.

 ![alt text][image15]

+Finally, we can examine the pipeline results on the original image.

 ![alt text][image16]